 Wireless network – What would we do without it?
 Since WiFi became a thing at the end of the 90s, it has revolutionized how we live and how we do things.
 But, as with any technology, it has also created a lot of confusion.
 How does this and that work and is this really true?

 You may have heard about WiFi interference.
-It is signals that will interfere with your WiFi and thus, you WiFi will not perform as good as it can.
+It signals that will interfere with your WiFi and thus, your WiFi will not perform as good as it can.
 A common thing to do then is to blame the neighbors, as their WiFi is interfering with yours, right?

 Not certainly.
 There is a lot of other things that can interfere with your WiFi network.
 A microwave is often interfering with the WiFi, that’s something you have heard before.
 But it’s more than that.
 IT is things like wireless speakers, radios, an electrical device with poorly shielded cables or other Bluetooth and wireless devices.
 The list goes on.

 It is, of course, problematic to turn off everything that can interfere with your WiFi and the solution to interference is often to change the channel.
 But will that actually help?
 If the interference is very intermittent and not constant, I would suggest leaving the channel as it is.
 The grass is often not greener on the other side.

 One thing you can do is to use the 5 GHz network more, as that is less pruned to interference than the 2.4 GHz network.
 You might need to get a range extender, like the TP-Link AC750 from Amazon, in order to get a good coverage of the 5 GHz but since it offers more performance with less interference, it’s a win for a small cost.

 If you are interested in learning more about WiFi interference, I suggest reading this article from NetworkWorld.

 A very strong belief for many is that WiFi can give you cancer and thus, they do not have any WiFi at home.
 While I am no doctor, I do believe that this is wrong and here’s why: